ingmarboeschen/tableParser/README.md

 |2|  =| 6.82 |  1 | 30 |   =| 0.01 |        <  | 0.05 |       0.0139  |      0.0039 |  0 |  <NA>|  0.05 |
 |3|  =| 2.27 |  2 | 30 |   =| 0.12 |        >  | 0.05 |       0.1208  |      0.0008 |  0 |  <NA>|  0.05 |

+Check further example compiling with the exampleTables documents in the main folder after installation of tableParser.

 ## Installation
 ```R